jimbo853/COAL_Manta-Installation-Notes/README.md

 .. to install the node package manager

-I'm still having a problem getting the latest version of node (the above installs 10.6.0)
+I'm still having a problem getting the latest version of node installed (the previous steps install 10.6.0).
+In contrast we need 12.13.0